saveourtool/diktat/info/guide/guide-chapter-3.md

 ### <a name="r3.1.1"></a> Rule 3.1.1: Avoid files that are too long.
 Files should not exceed 2000 lines (non-empty and non-commented lines).

 If the file is too long and complex, it should be split into smaller files, functions, or modules.
-It is recommended to horizontally or vertically split the file according to responsibilities or hierarchy, respectively (???).
-The only exception to this rule is code generation. (???)
+It is recommended to horizontally or vertically split the file according to responsibilities or hierarchy of its parts.
-The auto-generated files that are not manually modified can be longer
+The only exception to this rule is code generation - the auto-generated files that are not manually modified can be longer.

 ### <a name="r3.1.2"></a> Rule 3.1.2: Code blocks in the source file should be separated by one blank line.
 A source file contains code blocks in the following order: copyright, package name, imports, and top-level classes.
 They should be separated by one blank line.